 Attracting Tomorrow’s Leaders, Today

-As a Fortune 100 company, operating more than 4,000 stores in nine countries, the need to attract, develop, and retain top talent is crucial to supporting our growth.
-We are continually looking for diverse, enthusiastic, and committed individuals to join our team, with hopes that some will develop into our global leaders of tomorrow.
+As a Fortune 100 company, operating more than 4,500 stores in nine countries, the need to attract, develop, and retain talent is crucial to support our growth.
+We are continually looking for diverse, enthusiastic, and committed individuals to join our team and we remain committed to developing our Associates into our global leaders for tomorrow.

 On-Campus Recruiting: From Their Campus to Ours

-Each year, several hundred students take part in internship programs that operate across our divisions worldwide, in areas including Merchandising, Finance, Human Resources, Information Technology, Store Operations, and Distribution Services.
+Each year, several hundred students take part in TJX internship and co-op programs operating across our divisions worldwide, in areas including Merchandising, Finance, Human Resources, Information Technology, Store Operations, Distribution Services, and more.
 We seek candidates who are curious and have a passion for innovation, relationship building, strategic thinking, and global relations.

 Proudly Hiring Those Who Have Served in the U.S. Military

-Our long-standing commitment to the U.S. Armed Forces is highlighted by our dedication to hiring members of the military, veterans, National Guard and Reservists, and military spouses.
-We value their strong work ethic, professionalism, and loyalty and offer a range of career options to match their talents and expertise.
+Our long-standing commitment to the U.S. Armed Forces is highlighted by our dedication to hiring members of the military, including active guard and reserve, as well as veterans, and their spouses.
+We value their strong work ethic, professionalism, and loyalty, and offer a range of career options to match their talents and expertise.

 Turning Employment Challenges into Opportunities

-TJX has a long history of hiring people with varying levels of skills and abilities, including those who face barriers to employment.
-These could include people in situations that make it hard for them to find or keep a job, such as economic challenges, access to transportation, lack of experience, or other personal challenges.
-We have developed community outreach and recruitment strategies to support those who face employment challenges and to help us foster a workforce that includes qualified individuals with a breadth of abilities.
+For nearly a quarter of a century, TJX has been working to provide opportunities to individuals with varying levels of skills and abilities, including those who face barriers to employment or are in underserved communities.
+We have developed community outreach strategies to support those who need an opportunity and to help us foster a workforce that includes qualified individuals with a breadth of abilities.

-For example, to assist in our recruitment efforts, we work closely with community-based organizations in the U.S. and Canada to actively recruit people who may face employment challenges.
-These organizations often pre-screen and train the candidates that we hire for our stores and distribution centers.
+To assist in our recruitment efforts, we have collaborated with numerous community-based organizations in the U.S. and Canada that empower people with disabilities and individuals experiencing economic challenges to help them become an integral part of the workforce.
+These organizations often pre-screen and train candidates for work in our stores and distribution centers.
 The relationship between TJX and community-based organizations is beneficial on many levels:

-- Job seekers gain self-confidence and learn about retail career opportunities
+- Individuals gain self-confidence and learn about retail career opportunities

-- TJX hires enthusiastic Associates who have already been recommended by a community-based organization
+- TJX has the opportunity to work with enthusiastic individuals who have already been recommended by a community-based organization

 - TJX benefits from federal, state, and local tax credits and incentive programs